aasr-cdev/RunUO_vCE/README.md

 ## Which One To Use?
 > It depends on what type of Ultima Online™ Server you are trying to create:
-a. *RunUO_v1.x* compatibility extends to the following expansions: The Second Age, Renaissance, Third Dawn, Lord Blackthorn's Revenge, Age of Shadows, and the Samurai Empire.